Get started

 Use tags to manage devices.
 Using tags lets you define access to devices based on purpose, rather than based on owner.
 If someone leaves an organization or changes roles, common devices they have set up, like a server, will not need to be reconfigured.

 Define tags in ACLs, and use these as part of access rules.
-Use an auth key with an ACL tag so that a device is automatically tagged when it is authenticated.
+Use an auth key with an tag so that a device is automatically tagged when it is authenticated.

 Use check mode for Tailscale SSH